piotrkozarski/FloWCraft-Next/README.md

 4. Push to branch: `git push origin feature-name`
 5. Submit a pull request

+## OST (cert)

+This project implements an Objective, Strategy, and Tactics (OST) framework with measurable goals and metrics.
+See [OST Metrics Documentation](docs/OST.metrics.md) for detailed North Star Goals, opportunities, and experiments.

+**North Star Goal**: Increase completed tasks in active sprints to ≥80% within 2 weeks of sprint start.

 ## License

 This project is licensed under the MIT License.